 Bet You Didn’t Know Walking Could Do This…

-Researchers have determined that walking briskly (not ambling, but with purpose…where your heart is beating harder than normal) can help prevent heart attacks.
+Researchers have determined that walking briskly (not ambling, but with purpose…where your heart is beating harder than normal) can help with heart health.

 In fact it was shown to reduce the risk of first time hypertension by as much as 7.2 percent!

-In a 6 year study of 15,045 walkers part of the “National Walker’s Health Study” conducted by the Berkeley National Laboratory it was found both high blood pressureand the risk of coronary heart disease were reduced when people walked.
+In a 6 year study of 15,045 walkers part of the “National Walker’s Health Study” conducted by the Berkeley National Laboratory it was found both high blood pressure and the risk of having poor heart health were reduced when people walked.

 The study’s author, Paul Williams Ph.D. said, “Walking (and running) provide an ideal test of the health benefits of moderate-intensity walking and vigorous-intensity running because they involve the same muscle groups and the same activities performed at different intensities,”